Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 8: Verify email field becomes read-only

 **Expected Results:**
-- Step 1: Email field accepts Gmail address
-- Step 2: System sends OTP code via EmailJS to the provided Gmail address
-- Step 3: Verification code input field and Verify button become visible
-- Step 4: OTP code is received in email
-- Step 5: Code field accepts input
-- Step 6: System validates OTP code
-- Step 7: Verification status shows success message
-- Step 8: Email field is disabled and cannot be edited
+When a Gmail email address is entered in the email field, the system should detect it as a Gmail domain and enable the email verification flow.
+Clicking the "Send Code" button should trigger the EmailJS service to send a 6-digit OTP code to the provided Gmail address.
+A verification code input field and Verify button should appear in the form, replacing or appearing alongside the Send Code button.
+The user should receive an email containing the OTP code within a few seconds.
+The code input field should accept the 6-digit code.
+When the Verify button is clicked, the system should validate the entered code against the sent code.
+Upon successful verification, a success message should appear indicating email verification is complete.
+The email field should become read-only and disabled to prevent modification after verification.

 **Actual Results:**
-- Step 1: Email field accepts Gmail address
-- Step 2: System sends OTP code via EmailJS to the provided Gmail address
-- Step 3: Verification code input field and Verify button become visible
-- Step 4: OTP code is received in email
-- Step 5: Code field accepts input
-- Step 6: System validates OTP code
-- Step 7: Verification status shows success message
-- Step 8: Email field is disabled and cannot be edited
+Gmail detection worked.
+OTP code sent via EmailJS.
+Verification field appeared.
+Code received in email.
+Verification successful.
+Email field disabled after verification.

 **Status:** Passed